Konstantin Kalinin

 Drafts are cheap.
 Reputation is expensive.

-With that framing, OpenClaw becomes less of a “support bot” and more of a support ops teammate: it watches, drafts, summarizes, proposes updates — and then waits for a responsible adult to hit “send” or “merge.”
+With that framing, OpenClaw behaves like a support ops teammate: it watches, drafts, summarizes, proposes updates, and then waits for a responsible adult to hit “send” or “merge.”

-Next, we’ll start with the first workflow: Inbox triage + daily digests, because that’s where the 30-minute-to-5-minute response-time win actually begins.
+The first workflow, inbox triage and daily digests, is where the 30-minute-to-5-minute response-time win begins.

 This is where most “AI support” efforts fail, because teams start with the sexy part: writing answers.